shaybrow/reading-notes/revisions.md

 1. Working Directory: where the real files are
 1. Index: staging area
-1. Points to the most recent commit
+1. Head: points to the most recent commit
 ![Flowchart](https://blog.udemy.com/wp-content/uploads/2015/08/image036.png)

 ### Saving Changes

-**All files are either tracked or untracked** Untracked files are essentially unknown to the Index I'm still not quite sure what this means
+**All files are either tracked or untracked** Untracked files are essentially unknown to the Index

+I'm still not quite sure what this means

 ### Day in the Life of a File